demtech/wb/README.md

 (at the polling places).
 To empower as many users as possible it is very detailed, down to every necessary command.

-**IMPORTANT: Consult your contries legislation before starting to record people's MAC addresses!
+**IMPORTANT: Consult the legislation before recording people's MAC addresses.
 You have been warned.**

 **Note:** Data will be captured on the channel the device is set to monitor by default.
 One can argue whether or not this is desirable,